“One must approach music with a serious vigor and, at the same time, with great, affectionate joy.”

 Employ basic principles of good writing: vary sentence structure, use active verbs, trim modifiers, and cut clutter.
 When you complete a satisfactory draft, ask colleagues and mentors to critique it.

-Lastly, if you feel that your writing skills need an upgrade, the following titles have been helpful to many:
+Lastly, if you feel that your writing skills need an upgrade, the following books have proven helpful to many:

 - Sin and Syntax: How to Craft Wickedly Effective Prose by Constance Hale